kubedb/docs/docs/guides/clickhouse/scaling/horizontal-scaling/cluster.md

 - `spec.databaseRef.name` specifies that we are performing horizontal scaling down operation on `clickhouse-prod` cluster.
 - `spec.type` specifies that we are performing `HorizontalScaling` on clickhouse.
-- `spec.horizontalScaling.cluster[index].replicas` specifies the desired replicas after scaling for the clickhouse nodes.
+- `spec.horizontalScaling.replicas` specifies the desired replicas after scaling for the clickhouse nodes.

 Let's create the `ClickHouseOpsRequest` CR we have shown above,